Siphon880gh/devbrain/Enterprise - Software Development Standards/_Software Development Standards - Concept PRIMER.md

 	- 6.1 Aligning Versioning with Git Commits
 	- 6.2 Service Workers and PWA Versioning
 	- 6.3 Cache-Busting in a PHP Application
-	- 6.4 Aggressive Caching on iPad:
+	- 6.4 Aggressive Caching on iPad
 	- 6.5 Create React App (CRA) and Vite Hash Filenames
 	- 6.6 Combining Git Versioning with Asset Hashing
 	- 6.7 Key Takeaways for Versioning and Caching